Separating our worth from our achievements

 The more we have internalized the belief that our worth is attached to how much we achieve, the more uncomfortable it will feel to rest.

 But rest isn´t just a break from being productive.
-It is a chance to nourish your body and give you a chance to process your experiences.
+It is a chance to nourish your body and to process your experiences.
 It gives you the time and space to reflect on how your life is going and give you new perspectives.

 A period of rest gives you the change to integrate the experiences life has given you, and gain wisdom from them.
 This is also where it could get uncomfortable.
 When you take a break, the feelings that you may have temporarily pushed aside by staying busy will come to the surface.